-To understand what drives policy development, we need to think about the geographic scales of influence on any given body which may develop and implement policy.
+To understand what drives policy development, we need to think about the geographic scales of influence on any given body that may develop and implement policy.
 A useful framework for this is to think about vertical and horizontal policy diffusion.

 - Horizontal policy diffusion occurs when a policy mechanism adopted at a scale of governance transfers to other areas at that same scale.
 An example of this might be a state adopting renewable portfolio standards after seeing a neighboring state do so, or a municipality choosing to set a greenhouse gas emissions reduction target after learning about success in other municipalities around the country.
 In this example, the policy mechanisms are staying at the same geographic scale, but diffusing horizontally outward to other entities at that same scale.